ibm-cloud-docs/vmwaresolutions/vpc-vcf/vpc-vcf-ordering.md

 ### 1-year and 3-year subscriptions
 {: #vpc-vcf-ordering-1-year}

-For the 1-year or 3-year subscription, use [this form](https://www.ibm.com/account/reg/us-en/subscribe?formid=MAIL-platformvmware) to contact an IBM Sales representative for product pricing, discounts, or more information.
+For the 1-year or 3-year subscription, use [this form](https://www.ibm.com/account/reg/us-en/signup?formid=MAIL-publiccloud){: external} to contact an IBM Sales representative for product pricing, discounts, or more information.

 ### VMware Cloud Foundation version
 {: #vpc-vcf-ordering-version}